mike-plivo/chat-bot-qa-plivo/README.md

 # chat-bot-qa-plivo
-Chat Bot for Plivo APIs and SDKs.
+Chat Bots for Plivo APIs and SDKs.

-This Q&A bot is designed to provide coding implementation answers to user questions using information extracted from Plivo APIs and SDKs.
+*CodeBot: This Q&A bot is designed to provide coding implementation answers to user questions using information extracted from the Plivo APIs and SDKs.

+*FAQBot: This Q&A bot is designed to answer to user questions using information extracted from the Plivo documentation, APIs and SDKs.

 It utilizes the OpenAI GPT-3.5-turbo model and a pre-built FAISS vector database to search for relevant information and answer user questions in a concise and accurate manner.

-You can ingest Github repositories into The FAISS vector database.
+You can ingest Github repositories and websites (via sitemap) into The FAISS vector database.

 ## Installation